scalezen/yield-curve/README.md

 government bond yields, then check the fitted parameters against the ones the ECB publishes for the same day.

 **Stage 2** — bootstrap a €STR OIS discount curve from swap par rates.
-No model, no fitting: pure sequential arithmetic.
+No model or fitting: pure sequential arithmetic.

 Both stages produce the same three objects — discount factors, zero rates, instantaneous forwards — from completely different starting points.